-Today we are open to funding Native-led work on any issue important to communities.
+Today, we support Native people and nations in our region through all of our grant programs.
+While we still believe in the critical importance of tribal governance, we are open to funding Native-led work on any issue.
 We work hard to make sure Native people and organizations know what we have to offer and to ensure our programs are working to meet their needs.
 We track and publicly share what percentage of funding goes to Native people and organizations.
-We also have a new community grant program partner, the Good Relatives Collaborative, focused specifically on supporting Native organizations.
+We have a community grant program partner, the Good Relatives Collaborative, focused specifically on supporting Native organizations.
+We also seeded the Collective Abundance Fund to support wealth building for Indigenous individuals and families.
 In all our work with Native nations, we aim to support Native self-determination and tribal sovereignty.

 For anyone working on issues important to Native communities in our region and seeking Bush Foundation support, the path is the same as any of our open grant programs.
 See all of our grants and opportunities.

 Learn more about the Native nations in the region we serve.